 When the Emergent Concepts chart appears on the overview page of the Dashboard, it shows concepts with the biggest change based on all data available to the dashboard.
-When filters are not applied, you will see concepts with the biggest changes across the whole dataset showing you emerging trends regardless of whether they overlap with existing saved queries or not.
+When filters are not applied, you will see concepts with the biggest changes across the whole dataset showing you emerging trends regardless of whether they overlap with existing themes or not.

 By applying dashboard filters you'll change the data used by the Emergent Concepts chart, allowing you to pinpoint key changes within a specific customer segment.

-You'll also see the Emergent Concepts chart when drilling down into a query on the Dashboard.
+You'll also see the Emergent Concepts chart when drilling down into a theme on the Dashboard.
 Like with the overview page of the Dashboard, filters will allow you to examine a particular segment of the data.
-In addition, the Emergent Concepts chart will be restricted only to the data that matches the query being examined.
+In addition, the Emergent Concepts chart will be restricted only to the data that matches the theme being examined.
 This allows you to monitor new, emerging facets and changing discourse for a particular theme.

-f you have any questions about Emergent Concepts (or anything else!) you can get in touch with us any time by hitting the blue chat button to your right 👉
+If you have any questions about Emergent Concepts (or anything else!) you can get in touch with us any time by hitting the blue chat button to your right 👉